The following guidelines apply to all brewing methods:

 - Let your freshly roasted coffee rest for at least 3-4 days before brewing.
 We generally like coffee best between 7-14 days after the roast date.
 It will taste good up until about a month after roasting.

-- Use filtered or bottled water.
+- Use filtered or bottled spring water, never distilled or reverse osmosis.

 - Grind your coffee just before brewing.